pospi/talk-solidity-blockchain-intro/solidity-notes.md

 name: a-blockchain-is-not-always-the-answer
 # A blockchain is not always the answer

 CPU-intensive operations like sorting large arrays should be placed off-chain and run by a trusted party.
-Note also that the results of such computations are easily auditable by running parallel off-chain proofing servers to verify the primary server's on-chain output/input, and can be easily managed via `Owned` contract base classes and `OwnerOnly` function modifiers (to be examined later).
+Note also that the results of such computations are easily auditable by running parallel off-chain proofing servers to verify the primary server's on-chain output/input, and can be easily managed via `Owned` contract base classes and `ownerOnly` function modifiers (to be examined later).